COMO Uma Paro

 Location & directions

-Uma Paro, set in the stunning Paro Valley, overlooks Paro, one of the main cultural centers of Bhutan and is surrounded by gorgeous natural beauty.
+Uma Paro, set in the stunning Paro Valley, overlooks Paro, one of the main cultural centres of Bhutan and is surrounded by gorgeous natural beauty.

 - 24/7 emergency assistance